Towards Long-Lived Robots: Continual Learning VLA Models via Reinforcement Fine-Tuning: ACKNOWLEDGMENTS

 \subsection{Visualization of Training Process}

 To intuitively demonstrate the effectiveness of our proposed rewards during the reinforcement fine-tuning phase, Fig.~\ref{fig:Reward_Curve} presents the multi-task learning dynamics on LIBERO-Goal.
-As shown in Fig.~\ref{fig:Reward_Curve} (a), MDPR exhibits a continuous growth trend during training, confirming that it achieves synergistic optimization of the policy across multiple dimensions.
+As shown in Fig.~\ref{fig:Reward_Curve} (a), the multi-dimensional process reward, comprising QACR, CTAR, and FCR, exhibits a continuous growth trend during training, confirming that it achieves synergistic optimization of the policy across multiple dimensions.
 Furthermore, Fig.~\ref{fig:Reward_Curve} (b) and (c) illustrate that QACR and CTAR maintain consistent growth, indicating that they effectively incentivize the model to achieve precise manipulation.